oskarsandwall/architecture/README.md

     linkStyle default stroke-width:2px,fill:none,stroke:black;
 ```

 ## Approach
+Working with IT architecture to create a structured, strategic foundation involves aligning technology and processes with business objectives through a combination of approaches, frameworks, and processes.

+The approach is typically business-driven and holistic to ensure that technology decisions support organizational goals.
+Key principles include:
+- **Business Alignment**: Start from business strategy and capabilities, then derive technology needs.
+- **Layered Thinking**: Separate concerns into layers (Business, Data, Application, Technology) for clarity.
+- **Standardization & Governance**: Apply standards, principles, and policies to ensure consistency.
+- **Iterative Development**: Use cycles for continuous improvement rather than one-off projects.
+- **Cross-Cutting Concerns**: Embed security, compliance, and governance across all layers.

+### Frameworks
+Instead of trying to figure out everything from scratch yourself there are several established frameworks that you can use to guide you in your IT architecture work.
+A list of some frameworks can be found below.

+Adopting one or more frameworks can give you a number of benfits:
+- **Consistency**: Common language and structure for architecture work.
+- **Governance**: Clear rules for decision-making and compliance.
+- **Alignment**: Ensures IT investments support business goals.
+- **Risk Reduction**: Addresses security, compliance, and operational risks.
+- **Scalability**: Frameworks provide reusable patterns for growth.

+Examples of established frameworks:
+- **TOGAF** (The Open Group Architecture Framework)
+    - Defines the Architecture Development Method (ADM) for creating and maintaining enterprise architecture.
+    - Organizes architecture into BDAT domains: Business, Data, Application, Technology.
+- **Zachman Framework**
+    - Provides a taxonomy for architecture artifacts based on perspectives (Planner, Owner, Designer, etc.) and aspects (What, How, Where, Who, When, Why).
+- **ArchiMate**
+    - A modeling language for visualizing relationships between business, application, and technology layers.
+- **ITIL & COBIT**
+    - ITIL focuses on service management; COBIT on governance and control.
+- **DAMA-DMBOK** (for data architecture)
+    - Guides data governance, metadata, and data quality practices.

+### Processes
+Frameworks give you tools that you can use, but you also need to define processes to ensure structured execution and goverance.
+TOGAF with its nine-phase sequential process can help you get started, but its important to relalise that its only a guide.
+If you after studying TOGAF decide to adopt it in your organization you must decide how to do it and how much to include.

+My strong recommendation is to adopt an interative approach where you start with things that quickly gives you a positive ROI, and where it is easy to see how the change contributes to fulfilling architectural goals and vision.
+Don't forget to make sure that the processes are not only something that will be a theoretical thing, but rather something that will be followed by people in the organization.

+# TODO: CONTINUE WORK HERE

 So how do you describe things clearly and avoid repetition?
 Part of it has to do with having a **vocabulary** (words, concepts etc) that people can understand.
 When that is done you need to define/decide the key things that are important for a particular business domain and a Way of Working (**WoW**) that fits your organization.

 ### Define a good business domain vocabulary